CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 console.assert(formatAs12HourClock("08:00") === "20:00");
 ```

-The documentation for `console.assert` states that a message will be written to the console if the condition is false.
-We can see above that `convertAs12HourClock("08:00")` will evaluate to false so we’ll get an error printed to the console.
+The documentation for `console.assert` states that a message will be written to the console if the condition is `false`.

+We can see above that `convertAs12HourClock("08:00")` will evaluate to `false` so we’ll get an error printed to the console.

-It would be useful to have slightly more information as to why this assertion failed.
+It would be useful to have more information as to why this assertion failed.
- We can pass additional arguments to console.assert:
+We can pass additional arguments to `console.assert`:

 ```js